-If you are studying full-time, you take 2 core modules and 2 compulsory modules, select a pathway consisting of 2 modules, choose 1 option module, and complete a dissertation, all in 1 year.
+If you are studying full-time, you take 1 core module and 2 compulsory modules, select a pathway consisting of 2 modules, choose 1 option module, and complete a dissertation, all in 1 year.

-If you are studying part-time, in Year 1, you take 2 core modules and 2 compulsory modules, and you select a pathway and complete 1 module from that pathway.
+If you are studying part-time, in Year 1, you take 1 core module and 2 compulsory modules, and you select a pathway and complete 1 module from that pathway.